 13. Discovering what is authentic, body wisdom, (and perhaps unique for the individual) in the realms of story, movement, song and spoken word

-14. Creates connection between student and teacher
+14. Creates connection between client and coach

 15. Often some amazing piece of art will emerge